TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Conclusion and Discussion of Future Directions

-In this paper, we adopt a novel perspective of supervised learning, where we aim to transfer knowledge from unlabeled cross-modal data to improve generalization on the primary modality.
-We formulate the problem from a missing information estimation perspective and provide an NW kernel regression interpretation of the problem.
-The formulation approximately leads to a cross-attention module in neural network integration.
-We name this module The Attention Patch (TAP).
-We implement the TAP integration on three real-world cross-modal datasets in different areas to show the performance advantage of TAP.
-We hope that this work can inspire a new perspective in knowledge transfer from the data level for neural networks, where seemingly unusable data can be utilized for improved generalization.
-There are also future directions that can potentially boost the method.
-For example, an approach that can efficiently store and reference the unlabeled modality will provide great benefits considering the wide availability of huge datasets.
-A principled framework for selecting relevant reference datasets will also be useful, just like in cross-modal learning and semi-supervised learning.
+This paper investigates a novel perspective on cross-modal learning, where the objective is to transfer knowledge from an unlabeled secondary modality to improve generalization in the primary modality.
+We showed that the missing information in the primary modality can be estimated using an NW kernel regression formulation.
+This perspective leads to the design of a cross-attention module in neural network integration, which we refer to as The Attention Patch (TAP).
+We demonstrated the effectiveness of TAP integration on four real-world cross-modal datasets in different domains, highlighting its performance advantage and domain robustness.

+We hope that this work will inspire new perspectives on knowledge transfer from the data level for neural networks, showing how seemingly unusable data can be leveraged for improved generalization.
+However, our work can still be improved in the future in certain aspects.
+For example, having the secondary modality as keys and values requires large computation memory in the forward pass for large datasets, and there is also no guarantee that a shared space and an exclusive space exist between the two modalities.
+Therefore, there are several promising directions for future research.
+For example, developing approaches that can efficiently store and reference unlabeled modalities could significantly benefit the technique, given the wide availability of massive datasets.
+Additionally, a principled framework for selecting relevant reference datasets, as seen in cross-modal and semi-supervised learning, could help guide the data selection process.